syzer/sbb-blog-legal-hack-2017/website-links.md

 --------
 Fetch News and Announcements by ReleaseYEAR - bottom of page ( AS-xxx xxx Number) https://www.admin.ch/gov/de/start/bundesrecht/amtliche-sammlung.html
-- can get a lists of all anouncements by year and date
+- can get a lists of all announcements by year and date

 Fetch News by date ( RSS FEED ) https://www.admin.ch/gov/de/start/bundesrecht/suche-und-neuigkeiten.html
-- we can fetch latest anouncements with (
+- we can fetch latest announcements with (
   SR Number and
   ReleaseDate and
   AS Number,